European shares plunge, roiled by BHP and oil; hopes turn to ECB

 Concerns over commodities and Chinese growth have marked a rocky start to the year for global markets.
 Chinese shares closed at their lowest level since December 2014, rocked again by falling oil.

-The FTSEurofirst 300 ended down 2.8 percent at 1,297.1 points, making its third straight weekly loss.
-It fell 6.7 percent last week when China allowed its currency to devalue.
+The FTSEurofirst 300 was down 3 percent at 1,294.69 points by 1514 GMT, set for its third straight weekly loss.
+It fell 6.7 percent last week when China allowed its currency to devalue and is down another 1.7 percent.

 Enrico Vaccari, fund manager at Italy's Consultinvest, said investors were testing central banks to see whether they had ammunition left to prop up markets and the economy.